-- The Guardian (they are free!). - Mother Jones Smart, fearless journalism (OBG doing investigative journalism). - ProPublica Investigative Journalism and News in the Public Interest (democracy and investigative with strong justice orientation). - STAT | Reporting from the frontiers of health and medicine (this is subscription for the most part but you can get newsletters free). - The Healthiest Goldfish is Sandro Galea's blog on Substack (free sandrogalea.org) - The Atlantic (unparalleled reporting on this challenging time!).
+- The Guardian (they are free!). - Mother Jones Smart, fearless journalism OBG doing investigative journalism since the 1970s - ProPublica Investigative Journalism and News in the Public Interest (democracy and investigative with strong justice orientation). - STAT | Reporting from the frontiers of health and medicine (this is subscription for the most part but you can get newsletters free). - The Atlantic It would be hard to find better reporting on this challenging time! - Axios is an online news site committed to original reporting, accuracy and transparency.

 - Reuters | Breaking International News & Views is a substantive thoughtful coverage of US and worldwide politics; free online.
-Center-center left orientation. - BBC Home Breaking News, World News, US News, Sports, Business, Innovation, Climate, Culture, Travel, Video & Audio Oldie but goody UK based reporting with strong coverage of US News and international issues.
+Center-center left orientation. - BBC Home OBG UK based reporting with strong coverage of US News and international issues.
 Includes video and links.
-Considered centrist. - Associated Press News another strong mainstream and historic paper; free but worthy of donations. - Al Jazeera many younger students recommend Al Jazeera as a place they get serious coverage of Muslim and Arab world news, with a perspective that is crucially different from what's available stateside.
-It is considered center left. - The Nation originally an abolitionist journal, the Nation allows you to harvest three free articles a month.
+Considered centrist. - Associated Press News another strong mainstream and historic paper; free but worthy of donations. - Al Jazeera many younger folks recommend Al Jazeera as a place they get serious coverage of Muslim and Arab world news, with a perspective that is crucially different from what's available stateside.
+It is considered center left. - The Nation is an OBG, originally an abolitionist journal; allows you to harvest three free articles a month.
 Considered a solid left journal. - Democracy Now!
 Democracy Now produces independent journalism and video, concentrating on US and world news, hosted by Amy Goodman and Juan Gonzales.
 It is considered Center Left. - The New York Times so many good reporters and journalists; so much criticism to be levied at NYT!
 However, good people to read: Jamelle Bouie, Charles Blow (although he is leaving in 2025), Nicholas Kristof, Michelle Goldberg. - The New Yorker excellent reporting on culture, politics, and so much more.
 One of the truly great OBGs. - The American Prospect is a left of center focused on the current environment; lots of good free newsletters.
 OBG! - Harper's Magazine is the oldest general magazine in the US, Harper's assembles a crack team of reporters.
 Left/liberal orientation.
-They have a weekly newsletter summary that is free. - Talking Points Memo: Independent news organization publishing on politics, culture and policy for 25 years. - The Bulwark | Substack is a critical analysis by centrists and an ever-expanding group of Never Trumpers. - The Week If you can't handle reading the news everyday, the Week does a good job of summarizing.
+They have a weekly newsletter summary that is free. - Talking Points Memo: Independent news organization publishing on politics, culture and policy for 25 years. - The Bulwark | Substack is a critical analysis by centrists and an ever-expanding group of Never Trumpers. - The Week If you can't handle reading the news every day, the Week does a good job of summarizing.
 Varied viewpoints.
-Center/center left. - Yes Magazine Solutions oriented journalism and reporting covering the intersection of environment, racial justice, structural change etc. Positive and constructive discourse on varied issues. - Wired Magazine provides good reporting on security, technology, politics and related issues.
+Center/center left. - Yes Magazine Solutions oriented journalism and reporting covering the intersection of environment, racial justice, structural change, etc. Positive and constructive discourse on varied issues. - Wired Magazine provides good reporting on security, technology, politics and related issues. - Talking Points Memo is a left-leaning digital journal focused on politics, culture and economics.
+Editor Josh Marshall also cohosts a TPM Podcast weekly with Kate Riga. - The Bulwark is a former centrist journal that is highly critical perspective on the current administration.
+Their goal is to" provide analysis and reporting in defense of America's liberal democracy."
+Journalist Jonathan Last is particularly trenchant.